vsergeev/u-msgpack-python/README.md

-# u-msgpack-python v1.8
+# u-msgpack-python v2.0

 u-msgpack-python is a lightweight [MessagePack](http://msgpack.org/) serializer and deserializer module written in pure Python, compatible with both Python 2 and 3, as well CPython and PyPy implementations of Python. u-msgpack-python is fully compliant with the latest [MessagePack specification](https://github.com/msgpack/msgpack/blob/master/spec.md).
-In particular, it supports the new binary, UTF-8 string, and application ext types.
+In particular, it supports the new binary, UTF-8 string, and application-defined ext types.

 u-msgpack-python is currently distributed on PyPI: https://pypi.python.org/pypi/u-msgpack-python and as a single file: [umsgpack.py](https://raw.github.com/vsergeev/u-msgpack-python/master/umsgpack.py)